jeckman/wpbook/README.txt

    Facebook when viewing your application which allows users to send invites to their friends.

+Additional notes for "Add to Profile" Box:

+WPBook enables Facebook users, once they "allow" the application access, to add a profile box to their profile, using the "add to profile" button at the top of the default canvas page.

+That profile box shows the 5 most recent posts from your blog, as links.

+However, in order to update the contents of the profile box, WPBook needs an "inifinite session" key - basically needs your permission to make some calls to facebook to refresh the recent posts even while you are not logged in.

+In the WPBook configuration page inside WordPress, there are some directions which try to make clear what you need to do to get your infinite session key - please let us know if they are not clear.

 NOTE: If you update using the "automatic update" feature, you will
       need to copy the theme files (in the wp-facebook subdirectory) over to wp-content/themes/ for the plugin updates to work.